It may be one of the most innovative Disney Parks ever built, but what does Epcot stand for?

 After the success of Disneyland, Walt wanted to use all the knowledge that he and his team had gained, and create an even better land.
 However, this was not just the land of theme parks.
 He wanted to create a futuristic and innovative city, where people could work and live.

-This is the video which shows Walt Disney talking about The Florida Project and announcing his vision for Epcot.
+This is the video that shows Walt Disney talking about The Florida Project and announcing his vision for Epcot.

 This video really is worth watching to see Walt Disney’s original idea for Epcot.